joocan/HTML-CSS/README.md

 # HTML-CSS
-This repository is where our interns explore web development and share resources to help others learn HTML &amp; CSS.
-It includes small projects, presentations, and useful guides for beginner
+This repository is where our interns explore web development and share resources to help others learn HTML & CSS.
+It includes small projects, presentations, and useful guides for beginners.
+Our goal is to build a strong foundation in front-end development and encourage collaboration within our learning community.

 ### What You'll Find Here
 * Presentations (PPTs): Lessons, key concepts, and takeaways from our learning sessions.